wtistang/LibertyGettingStarted-Lab/README_ori.md

         wlp/bin/server stop myServer

-### 6.5.7	Deploying a sample application to Liberty
+### 6.4.3.7	Deploying a sample application to Liberty

 In the first part of this lab, you used the Liberty Tools to develop an application and configure Liberty.
 The application got deployed via maven under the cover.
 Then you used the Liberty server package which already included the deployed application.
 In this section of the lab, you will deploy an application to Liberty using two different techniques.

 First, you will simply copy the application WAR module into the Liberty **"dropins"** directory.
 The dropins directory is monitored by Liberty.
 As deployable units (WAR, EAR, JAR) are added to the directory, Liberty automatically deploys and starts the application on the Liberty server.
-The **dropins** directory can be used for applications that do not require extra configuration like security role mapping.
+The dropins directory can be used for applications that do not require extra configuration like security role mapping.
 As the deployable units are removed from the dropins folder, the applications are stopped and removed from the running Liberty server.
+Now, give it a try.

 1. In the terminal window start the server and use the tail -f command to view the messages.log file.